nateburton11/BurtonNathanResume/docs/index.md

 `2017-2021`
 __Brigham Young University - Idaho__, Rexburg, ID

-_Bachelors in Business Analytics, Minor in Finance_
+_Bachelor's in Business Analytics, Minor in Finance_

-- Advanced knowledge in Excel, including Vlookup and Pivot tables
+- Advanced knowledge in Excel, including VLOOKUP and Pivot tables
 - Capable in SQL, R, and proficient in Python
 - Data visualization skills in Tableau and Power BI